imedslab/KNEEL/README.md

 ## Before starting
-The very first step to access our model, is getting access to the Hugging Face repo: https://huggingface.co/imeds/kneel.
-You can request an automatically approved access.
+The very first step to access our model, is getting access to the [HuggingFace repo](https://huggingface.co/imeds/kneel).
+The access will be approved automatically.
 Subsequently, in your settings generate a token.
-More on this can be found in the documentation of HuggingFace: https://huggingface.co/docs/hub/en/security-tokens.
+More on this can be found in the [HuggingFace documnetation](https://huggingface.co/docs/hub/en/security-tokens).

 The token is required to get the KNEEL app running.